isomerpages/moe-manjusrisec/_cca/Performing Arts/Choir.md

 **Our People Our Music Mega Concert**

-Choir took part in Our People Our Music Mega Concert, in conjunction with the opening of the National Stadium.
+<p style="text-align: justify;">Choir took part in Our People Our Music Mega Concert, in conjunction with the opening of the National Stadium.</p>

 |   |   |
 |:---:|:---:|